richardnadj/redils/README.md

 *Default* `false`
 *Expects* `boolean`

 Used in conjunction with the above property `slide`.
 This stacks the slides on either side of the viewport with a specific distance of the next and previous slides showing.
-The slide animation is via CSS animations and `calc()` therefore it is slightly experimental and not well supported.
+The slide animation is via multiple CSS transforms & animations.

 	$(selector).redils({stacked: false});